Cnidocyte: Types of cnidae

 Cnidocyte subtypes can be differentially localized in the animal.
-In the sea anemone Nematostella vectensis, the majority of its non-penetrant sticky cnidocytes, the spirocytes, are found in the tentacles, and are thought to help with prey capture by sticking to the prey.
+In the sea anemone Nematostella vectensis, the majority of its non-penetrant sticky cnidocytes, the spherocytes, are found in the tentacles, and are thought to help with prey capture by sticking to the prey.
 By contrast, the two penetrant types of cnidocytes present in this species display a much broader localization, on the outer epithelial layer of the tentacles and body column, as well as on the pharynx epithelium and within mesenteries.

-The diversity of cnidocytes types correlates with the expansion and diversification of structural cnidocyst genes like minicollagen genes.
+The diversity of cnidocytes types correlates with the expansion and diversification of structural cnidocyst genes like mini collagen genes.
 Minicollagen genes form compact gene clusters in Cnidarian genomes, suggesting a diversification through gene duplication and subfunctionalization.
-Anthozoans display less capsule diversity and a reduced number of minicollagen genes, and medusozoans have more capsule diversity (about 25 types) and a vastly expanded minicollagen genes repertoire.
+Anthozoans display less capsule diversity and a reduced number of mini collagen genes, and medusozoans have more capsule diversity (about 25 types) and a vastly expanded minicollagen genes repertoire.
 In the sea anemone Nematostella vectensis, some minicollagens display a differential expression pattern in different cnidocytes subtypes.